surniaulula/wpsso/readme.txt

 = 4.9.0-dev.1 =

-(2018/07/17) Fixed default order of image and video meta tags.
+(2018/07/17) Fixed the default / initial order of image and video meta tags.
+Added an 'og:image:alt' meta tag for images provided by WordPress Media Library.
 Renamed the 'og:image' meta tag to 'og:image:url'.

 = 4.8.0 =